LesBoloss-es/ocaml-testu01/README.md

 OCaml Bindings for TestU01
 ==========================

+> [!WARNING]
+> This repository was merged into [lesboloss-es/camelotte](https://github.com/LesBoloss-es/camelotte/).
+It is unmaintained.

 From *TestU01 User’s guide, compact version*:

 > It is also possible to test one’s own or an external generator (that is, a